Richmond Green Secondary School

-Richmond Green Secondary School is a public secondary school in Richmond Hill, Ontario, Canada.
-The school is located on Leslie Street, just north of Elgin Mills Road.
+Richmond Green Secondary School is a public secondary school in Richmond Hill, Ontario, Canada, located on Leslie Street just north of Elgin Mills Road.
 The school is managed by the York Region District School Board.

-The school is a large, three-story building attached to the Richmond Green Public Library, which also serves as a school library.
+The school is a large, three-storey building attached to the Richmond Green Public Library, which also serves as a school library.
 It is named after the adjacent Richmond Green park.

 History

-Despite officially opening as a high school in 2005, the building was built a year earlier and functioned as a temporary elementary school due to the nearby Lincoln Alexander Public School experiencing major construction setbacks.
-During the 2005/2006 school year, another York Region District School Board elementary school occupied the third floor due to an extensive asbestos cleanup occurring in their building.
-At this time, secondary school classes were restricted to the first and second floors.
+Despite officially opening as a high school in September 2005, the building was constructed a year earlier and initially functioned as a temporary elementary school due to construction setbacks at nearby Lincoln Alexander Public School.
+During the 2005–2006 school year, another York Region District School Board elementary school occupied the third floor while an extensive asbestos cleanup was underway at their building, restricting secondary school classes to the first and second floors.

 Inauguration

-Richmond Green had an enrolment of approximately 331 Grade 9 and 10 students and over 30 staff in its inaugural school year.
-Most of the Grade 10 students came from nearby Bayview Secondary School and Richmond Hill High School.
-In its second year, the number of students increased to 500 as Grade 11 courses were added.
-The 2007/2008 school year found the student population increased to 850 students, with Grade 12 being added.
-In May 2009, Richmond Green had approximately 1000 students, with new students arriving regularly due to new housing developments in Richmond Hill and Markham.
-As of October 2018, the population of the school is over 1,200.
+Richmond Green opened with approximately 331 Grade 9 and 10 students and over 30 staff.
+Most Grade 10 students transferred from nearby Bayview Secondary School and Richmond Hill High School.
+In its second year, enrolment grew to 500 students as Grade 11 courses were added.
+By the 2007–2008 school year, the population had reached 850 students with the addition of Grade 12.
+By May 2009, approximately 1,000 students were enrolled, driven by new housing developments in Richmond Hill and Markham.
+As of October 2025, enrolment stands at 1,056.